drupol/master-thesis/src/thesis/2-reproducibility.typ

 broader scope of activities and processes that a computer performs, extending beyond the traditional mathematical abstraction of a function.
 A computation can be understood as a sequence of steps or operations performed by a computer to transform input data into output data.
-This process can involve various types of functions, algorithms and data manipulations.
+This process can involve different types of functions, algorithms, and data manipulations.
 Essentially, a computation can be depicted as an abstraction involving one or multiple functions.

 Examples of computations could be: a program build, a compilation, a program execution, a data analysis, a data transformation.